BEIJING, CHINA 5 Days

 Tibetan Buddhist center for over three centuries.
 Amid incense and praying monks, visit the Hall of Boundless Happiness for a startling, immense surprise.

-• Michelin-level dinner : at Zijin Mansion. <directions from Hilton Beijing Wangfujing>
+• Experience a Michelin-level dinner : at Zijin Mansion. <directions from Hilton Beijing Wangfujing>

 Day 5: Local Life & Temple of Heaven